Friends of Ngong Road

 The Sponsor/Student Portal Experience

 Since its inception, Friends of Ngong Road has operated with the principle of establishing one-on-one relationships between sponsors and students.
-Up to this point, relationships were created largely by encouraging communications, namely exchanges of letters and materials sent through the mail or hand-carried between the U.S and Kenya.
-This past year, the organization enhanced the ability for sponsors and students to become connected through establishing the Sponsor/Student Portal.
+Up to this point, relationships were created largely by encouraging communications, namely exchanges of letters and materials sent through the mail or hand-carried between the U.S. and Kenya.
+This past year, the organization enhanced the ability for sponsors and students to become connected by establishing the Sponsor/Student Portal.

 March 23, 2018 By Lacey Kraft Leave a Comment